-Underwriter Firm Shares to be Purchased Number of Option Shares to be Purchased if the Over-Allotment Option is Fully Exercised
+Underwriter Aegis Capital Corp.
+Total Number of Firm Shares to be Purchased Number of Option Shares to be Purchased if the Over-Allotment Option is Fully Exercised

-Aegis Capital Corp.
+Chardan Capital Markets, LLC

 TOTAL

-Sch 1-1
+Sch.
+1-1

 SCHEDULE 2-A

 Pricing Information